aloussase/gaya/README.md

 Gaya is a scripting language I made for doing AoC problems in 2023.
 The name comes from my favourite cat.

+Since its a toy language, its focus is on elegance above anything else.
+I wanted something that makes me feel pleasure every time I use it.
+I hope this way I can give pleasure to you too.

 #### Features

 <p align="center">